Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

-# Windows - Local Privilege Escalation
+determine# Windows - Local Privilege Escalation

 The following note assumes that a low privilege shell could be obtained on the target.